The record of audit procedures performed, relevant audit evidence obtained, and conclusions the auditor reached.

 the key or seed to decrypt the encrypted data.
 An example of an encryption algorithm that would

-provide the necessary level of security at the time of this writing is ES-256.
+provide the necessary level of security at the time of this writing is AES-256.
 An example of a

 password-based key derivation function is PBKDF2 as described in BIP39.
 (Wikipedia)